secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 The core app provides many workflows built-in, extensions from the [store](https://www.raycast.com/store) can be installed either directly from the web, or by using the built-in [extension search](https://developers.raycast.com/basics/install-an-extension).

-**Please do not use extensions for GitLab using a personal access tokens (PAT) for security reasons this time.**
+**Please do not use extensions for GitLab using a personal access token (PAT) for security reasons this time.**

 ### TripMode